Saturday 22 June 2019

 This scene really sums up the movie's relationship to genre - it takes a familiar trope and then elevates it.

-A lot of the movie's use of familiar tropes boils down to how people react to what is happening: There’s an amazing sense of scale and stakes to the movie - people react like people; people get hurt; people experience pain and death and fear.
+A lot of the movie's use of familiar tropes boils down to how people react to what is happening: There’s an amazing sense of scale and stakes to the movie - people react like people; people get hurt; people experience fear, pain and death.

 The way Beck and his wife talk feels like a believable couple, even down to the way she reacts to Beck's annoyance at Gallagher.